-The Vermont Master Naturalist Program creates teams of naturalists with specific training in a town’s natural history across the earth, life and social sciences, who can understand and “read” the landscapes of the local conservation lands.
-The Vermont Master Naturalist Program began in Burlington in 2016 and is currently recruiting its third team of Burlington master naturalists.
+The Vermont Master Naturalist Program creates teams of naturalists with specific training in a town’s natural history across the earth, life and social sciences, who can understand and read the landscapes of the local conservation lands.
+The Vermont Master Naturalist Program began in Burlington in 2016 and is currently training its third team of Burlington master naturalists.
 Alicia Daniel, who has taught for thirty years in the University of Vermont’s Field Naturalist Master of Science Program, has adapted that landscape-level approach for use in communities.
 Alicia, the executive director of Vermont Master Naturalist, and other local experts will provide training for the candidates.
-VMN is now expanding programming in towns across the Champlain Valley including Richmond, Bristol 5 Towns, South Burlington, South Hero and Williston–with a total enrollment of 85 people.
+VMN is now offering programing in six towns across the Champlain Valley– Richmond, Bristol 5 Towns, Burlington, South Burlington, South Hero and Williston–with a total enrollment of 85 people.

 Why: Developing ecological literacy isn’t just exciting and fun–it’s also an important community resource.
 A community of naturalists can help solve ecological issues facing our wild lands and serve as resources for conservation education in schools and communities.